-(Source) Calculated by the Ministry of Finance based on the data of relevant countries' debt management authorities, etc. on auction date basis.
+(Sources) Calculated by the Ministry of Finance based on the data of the respective countries' debt management authorities, etc. on auction date basis

-Coupon-bearing bond issuances in foreign countries in 2023 indicate that 5-year or shorter issuances accounted for some 50-60% of the total issuances in the U.S. and Germany while longer issuances accounted for around 70% of the total in the U.K. and France.
-The maturity mix thus varies from country to country.
+Coupon-bearing bond issuances in foreign countries in 2024 indicate that 5-year or shorter issuances accounted for more than 50% of the total issuances in the U.S. while 7-year or longer issuances accounted for some 60-70% of the total in the U.K. The maturity structure thus varies from country to country.

-Fig. 2-46 Outstanding Amount of Coupon-Bearing Bonds and Discount Bonds
+Fig. 2-45 Outstanding Amount of Coupon-Bearing Bonds and Discount Bonds

-Note 1: As of December 2023.
+Note 1: As of the end of December 2024.